Amidain/RestAPI_AutoTests/README.md

 ## Overview
-Main aim of the project was to create set of auto tests and test custom Web Api functionalities.
+Main aim of the project was to create set of auto tests for custom Web Api.
 It focuses mostly on proper usage of web elements, creation of rest api requests and maintaining correct project structure.
+Task require setting & running app in Docker.

 Project was part of A1QA Internships and some of the resources were shared by the company (Dockerfile).